tytydraco/yessleep/out/The_curse_that_my_grandfather_brought_on_our_family_is_after_me_and_I_think_I_wont_want_to_escape_it_ever_again.md

 “Great.
 You?”

-We headed back into the dining area, where Enrique had pulled out a gun and was firing into the ceiling.
+We headed back into the dining area, where Henry had pulled out a gun and was firing into the ceiling.
 “Give me all the money!” he shouted at the guests.

 There was a loud crash from the kitchen, and the two intruders came out, guns in hand, taking hostages.

 Suddenly, a cold wind swept through the room, and a dark silhouette began racing around.
-First it took down Enrique, then it went after the other two, who dropped the hostages.
+First it took down Henry, then it went after the other two, who dropped the hostages.

 “This is it,” I said to Gary.
 “The shadow we saw.
 It’s visited me many times.
 It’ll protect all of us.”